RoboMap-123/RoboMap-123.github.io/README.md

-# Deblur-NeRF
+# MapBench

-This is the repository that contains source code for the [Deblur-NeRF website](https://limacv.github.io/deblurnerf/).
+This is the repository that contains source code for the [MapBench website](https://mapbench.github.io).

 If you find it useful for your work please cite:
 ```